kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 The advanced configuration is activated when the user sets the `DEFAULT.CUSTOM_CONFIG` parameter inside the `expdef.yml` file.

-.. warning: a new flag is in the works to simplify the setup.
+.. warning: A new flag is in the works to simplify the setup.

 .. code-block:: bash